songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

-The results indicated a significant correlation existed among area, perimeter, PAR, SI and elevation.
+The results indicated significant correlations existed among area, perimeter, PAR, SI and elevation.
 We know area is a very important parameter in the theory of island biogeography.
-Other parameters may be resulted by area, so I excluded the perimeter, PAR, SI and elevation, and only four parameter entering the analyses: area, isolation, plant richness and habitat types.
+Other parameters may be resulted by area, so I excluded the perimeter, PAR, SI and elevation, and only four parameters entering the analyses: area, isolation, plant richness and habitat types.

-I simply used the linear model.
+I simply chose the linear model.
 The global model is

 {% highlight r %}